 When settlement terms are reached the parties then sign a formal agreement at which point, but only then, is the agreement legally binding on them.
 The settlement agreement remains confidential, unless all parties agree otherwise.

 It is important to note that a mediator facilitates the process and helps the parties to agree a solution; he or she does not act as a judge or arbitrator and has no power to impose a solution on the parties, who retain control of the process throughout.
+Nor is it the mediator’s role to give legal advice to either party or to draft or advise on the settlement agreement.

 Use the links below to learn more about mediation: